 The Ramesses III (KV 11) Publication and Conservation Project

 First measures to take for the scientific study and conservation of KV 11 are a geo-archaeological survey and the full-scale documentation of the present condition of the tomb.
-Thus, we are extremely thankful for the kind and generous support of the American Research Center in Egypt, who fund our winter campaign.
-In order to develop a strategy of flood prevention, we are using up-to-date techniques to evaluate and map cracks over the tomb and inside it.
+Thus, we are extremely thankful for the kind and generous support of the American Research Center in Egypt, who funded our winter campaign.
+In order to develop a strategy of flood prevention, we used up-to-date techniques to evaluate and map cracks over the tomb and inside it.
 At the same time, our conservators will plan their technical approaches and methods to consolidate and conserve the tomb.
 Our archaeologists will prepare the planned clearing of the burial chamber, the floor of which is buried underneath flood sediments and huge fragments of limestone.
 We would like to express our gratitude for ARCE for their commitment and support of our work.

 EES Centenary Award